 Corrective Trimming and Shoeing

-Some horses may benefit from being shod with heart bar or egg bar shoes including therapeutic components such as pads and wedges.
-Barefoot trimming is used in some cases.
+Some horses may benefit from being shod with heart bar shoes including therapeutic components such as pads and wedges.
+Barefoot trimming with boots and pads is usually preferred because the feet often need attention more frequently.

 Horses with founder may benefit from undergoing surgery on their deep digital flexor tendon (DDFT) to relieve tension on the structure and help prevent rotation of the coffin bone.